jo-0/jo-0/README.md

 ### Hi there 👋🏽

-My name is [Ajo M Varghese](https://jo-0.github.io/one-pager/), a passionate self-taught full-stack developer from Bangalore, India.\
+My name is [Ajo Varghese](https://jo-0.github.io/one-pager/), a passionate self-taught full-stack developer from Bangalore, India.\
 I'm an aspiring blog writer & would love to contribute to open source.
 I have a bachelor's degree in Computer Science.